khanmaster/ansiblewithvagrant/lesson2/README.md

 ## Above screen shows it has been installed successfully!

-- We will come back to Ansible once we have our Multi VMs environment ready.

 - install tree with ```sudo apt install tree ```

 - Now go to ``` cd /etc/ansible$```